Mendell Rimer, PhD

 Education and Training

-- University of Maryland at Baltimore, PhD, Molecular and Cell Biology.
-Minor in Pharmacology.
+- University of Maryland at Baltimore, Doctor of Philosophy, Molecular and Cell Biology; Minor in Pharmacology

 - Stanford University and New York University, Postdoctoral Training in Neurobiology and Molecular Genetics